‘Sports Illustrated’s’ ‘Curviest Model’ Hunter McGrady Shows Curves & Lots Of Leg In Little Black Dress

 9 Days until the official launch of my line ALL WORTHY with @qvc ❤️ this dress comes in three different color ways.
 (One with a gorgeous lace overlay) It has a bodice “corset” type stitching under the bust area which I absolutely swoon over.
 I wanted to create a dress that could easily be day to night!
 Paired it with some sneaks and a backpack for day and then in the second slide a pair of heels and a clutch for an evening look.
 Which way would you wear it ?

-Hunter made the dress look sporty by pairing it with a pair of sneakers and a thin gold chain on her neck.
+Hunter made the dress look sporty with a pair of sneakers and a thin gold chain on her neck.

 In the video, the second of two shares from the model, Hunter switched up her look, adding a stylish pair of pumps and a clutch to give the outfit a more formal, nighttime feel.

-The model’s stunning blond tresses are loose and long in the share.
+The model’s stunning blond tresses are loose and long.
 They are pushed over to one side and beachy waves were constructed to give a just out of bed look.

 Hunter’s makeup fashion featured a pale face with skin-toned foundation and light blush.
 Dark eyeliner rimmed the model’s eyes and lots of mascara made her peepers pop.
 Nude lipstick and lipliner finished the overall look.